ideascube/ideascube/docs/index.md

-# Ideastube
+# Ideascube

-Welcome to the Ideastube server documentation.
+Welcome to the Ideascube server documentation.

 You may want to start by [installing it](install.md).